panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 });
 ```

-## 4. Nesting asynchornous functions
+## 4. Nesting asynchronous functions

-Even if the `return <value>;` expression inside an async function returns the payload value, still, when the async function is invoked it returns a promise.
+Even if the `return <value>;` expression inside an async function returns the payload value, still when the async function is invoked it returns a promise.

-That's a good thing because you can nest asynchornous functions!
+That's a good thing because you can nest asynchronous functions!

 For example, let's write a function that increases an array of salaries using the `slowAddition()` function: